AdobeDocs/commerce-php/src/pages/architecture/layers/presentation.md

 # Presentation layer

-When you interact with the Magento web interface, you are interacting with *presentation layer* code.
-The presentation layer is the top layer of the four layers (presentation, service, domain, and persistence layers) described by the Magento architecture.
+When you interact with the The Adobe Commerce and Magento Open Source framework (Commerce framework) web interface, you are interacting with *presentation layer* code.
+The presentation layer is the top layer of the four layers (presentation, service, domain, and persistence layers) described by the Commerce framework architecture.

 The presentation layer contains both view elements **(layouts, blocks, templates)** and **controllers**, which process commands to and from the user interface.
 Presentation code controls web user interaction with the product and its appearance.
 You can extensively customize the user interface by using HTML, CSS, and [PHTML](https://glossary.magento.com/phtml) files to modify elements of the presentation layer.
-Basically, the presentation layer represents the customization of HTML, CSS, JavaScript, Magento UI, PHTML files, and block files.
+Basically, the presentation layer represents the customization of HTML, CSS, JavaScript, UI, PHTML files, and block files.

 ## Who uses the Presentation layer?

-Magento uses *areas* to efficiently make web service calls, loading only the dependent code that is required for the particular type of user.
-Three types of Magento users interact with presentation layer code:
+The Commerce framework uses *areas* to efficiently make web service calls, loading only the dependent code that is required for the particular type of user.
+Three types of users interact with presentation layer code:

-*  **Web users** interact with the storefront, where they can see the View model of data displayed by Magento and interact with product UI elements to request data for view and manipulation.
+*  **Web users** interact with the storefront, where they can see the view model of data displayed by the Commerce framework and interact with product UI elements to request data for view and manipulation.
 These users work within the `frontend` area.

 *  **System administrators** customizing a [storefront](https://glossary.magento.com/storefront) can indirectly manipulate the presentation layer by, for example, adding themes or widgets to the frontend.